 The CYBA gene encodes the p22phox subunit of NADPH oxidase, an enzyme that plays an essential role in the immune system.
 Upon the detection of foreign invaders, phagocytes are stimulated, and NADPH oxidase is assembled.
 This enzyme catalyzes the conversion of oxygen to superoxide, a toxic molecule that is used to generate several other highly reactive and toxic substances collectively known as reactive oxygen species (ROS).
 Phagocytes use these ROS to kill foreign invaders, preventing them from reproducing in the body and causing illness.
 Mutations in the CYBA gene are associated with higher p22phox expression and increased levels of ROS.
 The accumulation of ROS can thus result in oxidative stress.
-Homozygous mutant (abnormal) individuals have higher p22phox expression and higher ROS levels, increasing their susceptibility to oxidative stress.
-Susceptible individuals are recommended to consume a Mediterranean diet and the necessary supplements.
-Daily exercise is recommended.
+Individuals with GG genotype have higher p22phox expression and higher ROS levels, increasing their susceptibility to oxidative stress.
+Consume antioxidant-rich foods like berries, nuts, and green tea while avoiding processed foods.
+Engaging in regular moderate exercise is recommended.